ristiisa/pocketrgb-et/README.md

 * Gym leader names in the trainer card are restored.
 * Fix text box boarders to match jp releases
 * Flower animations restored for Red and Green
+* Swap the trade Nidoran(m) to (f) and changed the nickname to the one used in the jp release (CHAPPY)
+* Replaced all other trade nicknames to the ones used in the jp releases

 ## Screenshots